A New Training Method for Feedforward Neural Networks Based on Geometric Contraction Property of Activation Functions: Canceling the non linearity on the output layer

-Experimentally, when we take as a criteria of performance the number of rightfully classified examples (accuracy measure), we prove that our newly proposed training method yields better classification results than the classical one.
+Experimentally, where we take as a criteria of performance the number of rightfully classified examples (accuracy measure), we prove that our proposed training method yields better classification results than the classical one.
 Also, the experiments show that as a byproduct of this method we obtain also a faster classification for the chosen datasets.

 The comparison and the implementation procedure of the classical training method and the newly proposed method follows the logical diagram depicted in Figure \ref{fig:logical_diagram}.
 Thus, we experimentally compare $C_1$ (the accuracy percentage for the classical method) with $C_2$ (the accuracy percentage for the newly proposed method).
-The newly proposed method needs a supplementary preprocessing step where we need to define the new output vectors ${\wt{\bf y}}_\alpha$.
-This intermediate step is necessary only when the coordinates of the output vectors $\bf{y}_\alpha$ in the classical method does not belong to the co-domain $J$ of the activation function $s$.
-The rest of the steps remain the same with the difference that we minimize a different cost function $\wt{C}$, defined in \eqref{functionala_modificata}.
+The newly proposed method needs an supplementary preprocessing step where we need to define the new output vectors ${\wt{\bf y}}_\alpha$.This intermediate step is necessary only when the coordinates of the output vectors $\bf{y}_\alpha$ in the classical method does not belong to the co-domain of the activation function $s$.
+The rest of the steps remain the same with the difference that we minimize different cost function $\wt{C}$, defined in \eqref{functionala_modificata}.

-Experimentally, we observe that after {\it Step 3} we have a faster learning (lower value of the corresponding cost functions) using the new method.
-This advantage is reflected at the end of the {\it Step 4}, where one compares the actual accuracies ($C_1$ and $C_2$) obtained by the two methods.
+Experimentally, one can observed that after {\it Step 3} we have a faster learning (lower value of the respectively cost functions) using the new method.
+This advantage is reflected at the end of the {\it Step 4}, where one compares the actual accuracy ($C_1$ and $C_2$) obtained by the two methods.